karen-pal/package_delivery_system/README.md

 Pytest was used for writing test cases, and Black was used to format the python files according to the PEP 8 standard.

-Micromamba was used as the package manager in order to install these packages.
+Micromamba was used as the package manager in order to install those packages.

 ### Workflow Description
 #### Deliver a package